nxp-imx/imx-smw/Documentations/user_manual/source/capabilities/aead.rst

    |              |                        | Multi-Part     |    N     |    N    |    N     |
    +--------------+------------------------+----------------+----------+---------+----------+

-(1) ELE single-part encryption and decryption operations using GCM and ChaCha20-Poly1305 are
+(1) ELE single-part encryption and decryption operations using GCM and
-    not supported on the i.MX8ULP platform.
+    ChaCha20-Poly1305 are not supported on the i.MX8ULP platform.
-(2) ELE Multi-part encryption and decryption operations not supported on the i.MX8ULP, i.MX93
+(2) ELE Multi-part encryption and decryption operations not supported on the
-    and i.MX91 platforms.
+    i.MX8ULP, i.MX93 and i.MX91 platforms.
-(3) ELA hardware acceleration for single-part AEAD GCM mode is supported on all platforms except
+(3) ELA hardware acceleration for single-part AEAD GCM mode is supported on all
-    i.MX8ULP, i.MX91, i.MX93 and i.MX95.
-ELA for GCM requires plaintext key buffer, a 12-byte
+    platforms except i.MX8ULP, i.MX91, i.MX93 and i.MX95.
+ELA for GCM requires
-    IV and mandatory AAD.
+    plaintext key buffer, a 12-byte IV and a non-NULL AAD whose length is a multiple of 16 bytes.
 If these conditions are not met, the operation is executed by ELE.
 (4) ELE Multi-part encryption operations using GCM mode with opaque keys produce
     incorrect authentication tags on i.MX95 B0.
 However, using plaintext key buffers works correctly.